BECAUSE WE'RE ALL ABOUT THAT SEABASS

 What are Australis Barramundi fed?

 Juvenile barramundi dine on phytoplankton that is cultured at our farm.
 Maturing barramundi graduate to a sustainably-formulated diet aimed to maximize flavor and nutrition.
-This means that we are continually refining our feed to reduce our reliance on fishmeal and oil without compromising the Omega-3 levels in our fish.
-To meet our sustainability goals, we use a blend of soy and corn protein concentrates and seaweed in our feed.
+This means that we are continually refining our feed to reduce our reliance on fishmeal and oil without compromising the essential omega-3 fatty acids in our fish.
+To meet our sustainability goals, we use a blend of plant-based protein concentrates and seaweed in our feed.
 We never use land-based animal byproduct in our formulas.
 By feeding barramundi a well-balanced diet, we’ve been able to achieve an optimal fish-in-fish-out ratio of around 1:1.

 Surprising fact: Barramundi are able to elongate short chain fatty acids into omega-3 fatty acids from vegetable/cereal oils.
 There has been some criticism of aquaculture that every pound of aquaculture fish needs three or more pounds of wild little fish for feed.
 While that may be true for some species, it is NOT true of barramundi.